jackfranklin/javascriptplayground.com/_posts/2012-08-17-writing-a-command-line-node-tool.md

 The pre-requisites to this are:

-* You have NodeJS installed (and preferably 0.8 up, this is __not__ tested on Node < 0.8)
+* You have NodeJS installed (and preferably 0.10.32 up, this is __not__ tested on Node < 0.10.32)
 * Have the Node Package Manager (npm) installed.
-* Have Grunt installed, or if not, run `npm install -g grunt`.
+* Have Grunt-init and and Grunt-cli installed, or if not, run `npm install -g grunt-init` and `npm install -g grunt-cli` (or sudo npm install -g grunt-cli ).
 Some basic familiarity is good too, [I've written an introduction to it](http://javascriptplayground.com/blog/2012/04/grunt-js-command-line-tutorial) previously.
 If you've never used it, go read that and then return.

 So the first thing to do is create a new project.
-Create a directory for it, and then run:
+Create a directory for it and change to the directory you created.
+  - Install the current version of Grunt local to your project

-	grunt init:node
+  	npm install grunt --save

+This will mark grunt your project's package.json devDependencies section.

+  - Add the node grunt-init template

+    git clone https://github.com/gruntjs/grunt-init-node.git ~/.grunt-init/node

+(The current version on grunt-init doesn't come with any base templates.
+Additional information is avaliable at [Project Scaffolding](http://gruntjs.com/project-scaffolding)

+  - Use grunt-init to create a new node project

+	grunt-init node

 This will take us through set up to set up our new project.
 It will ask you some questions.
 Feel free to deviate, but here's how I answered them: